ryscher/old-vagrant-dryad/README.md

 Verify that you have the correct path specified: `more $DRYAD_AWS_PRIVATEKEY_PATH` should give you a cryptic key starting with `-----BEGIN RSA PRIVATE KEY-----`.
 If not, double-check your path in your .bash_profile and source it again.

-Now run `vagrant up --provider=aws` to create a vagrant VM at Amazon.
+Now run `vagrant up` to create a vagrant VM at Amazon.
 You should be able to find the public IP and public DNS settings for your instance in the EC2 dashboard: find your instance by clicking on Instances in the left sidebar and selecting your instance.

-*DO NOT FORGET TO HALT YOUR MACHINE WHEN YOU ARE DONE. (`vagrant halt`)*
+*Remember*, AWS will charge for any time that the machine is running.
+Although these charges are minimal, you may wish to avoid them.
+You may halt the machine whenever you are not using it. (`vagrant halt`)

 ## Accessing the Virtual Machine